bluehands/Carbon-Aware-Computing/README.md

 In future *Energy Charts* will provide mid term forecast based on weather forecast and own calculations as well.

+### Fallback

+For regions we not support (e.g. US, Asia), a **WattTime**-DataProvider is implemented.
+For that you must provide your WattTime Credentials.

 ## Contribution

 Every contribution is warmly welcome.
 You may contribute to forecast data for other regions than Europe or help to integrate time-shifting in popular processing systems and libraries.
 Migration to other programming languages and runtime systems is very efficacious as well.